spring-attic/spring-roo/readme.txt

 SPRING ROO - DEVELOPER INSTRUCTIONS
 ======================================================================

-Thanks for checkout out Spring Roo from Subversion.
-These instructions details how to get started with your freshly checked-out source tree.
+Thanks for checkout out Spring Roo from Git.
+These instructions detail how to get started with your freshly checked-out source tree.

 These instructions are aimed at experienced developers looking to develop Spring Roo itself.
 If you are new to Spring Roo or would